AbdallaAlhag/Members-Only-Auth-App/README.md

     - Add more validation
         - Add validation to sign up with a cofirmPassword and validate using custom validation
     - Fix message timestamp
-    - Add Admin update system (upgrade membership button next to logout)-> current user turns to admin (basic, so we can't delete messages or create but we see username, timestampe) (admin can delete messages)
-    -> member page and admin page?